riyas2327/atlas-examples-terraform/infrastructures/terraform/projects/02/README.md

 Remember, all `packer push` commands must be performed in the base [`infrastructures`](../../../.) directory.

     $ packer push packer/aws/windows/web.json
-    $ packer push packer/aws/windows/app.json

 If you decide to update any of the artifact names, be sure those name changes are reflected in [terraform.tfvars](terraform.tfvars#L74-L79).

-## Upload your Applications to Atlas
+## Upload your Web Application to Atlas

-Follow the [Upload Applications](../../../../setup/general.md#upload-applications) docs to upload, compile, and link your applications to their associated Build Templates following the below steps.
+Follow the [Upload Applications](../../../../setup/general.md#upload-applications) docs to upload and link your application to an associated Build Template following the below steps.

 This example assumes you're using the [GitHub Integration](https://atlas.hashicorp.com/help/applications/uploading#github).
 If you are unable to do so, you can alternatively use [Vagrant Push](https://atlas.hashicorp.com/help/applications/uploading#vagrant-push) or the [Atlas Upload CLI](https://atlas.hashicorp.com/help/applications/uploading#upload-cli).

-### Web

-- Create a compiled [web](../../../apps/asp.net/web) front end "Application" named `asp.net-web`
+- Create an uncompiled [web](../../../apps/asp.net/web) "Application" named `asp.net-web`
 - Link to the `aws-windows-web` Build Template in "Settings"
-- Using the [GitHub Integration](../../../../setup/general.md#github-integration), select your GitHub repository, then enter `infrastructures/apps/asp.net/web` for "Application directory" and `infrastructures/apps/asp.net/web/compile.json` for "Application Template"
+- Using the [GitHub Integration](../../../../setup/general.md#github-integration), select your GitHub repository, then enter `infrastructures/apps/asp.net/web` for "Application directory" leaving "Application Template" blank

-### App

-- Create a compiled [app](../../../apps/asp.net/app) back end "Application" named `asp.net-app`
-- Link to the `aws-windows-app` Build Template in "Settings"
-- Using the [GitHub Integration](../../../../setup/general.md#github-integration), select your GitHub repository, then enter `infrastructures/apps/asp.net/app` for "Application directory" and `infrastructures/apps/asp.net/app/compile.json` for "Application Template"

-Upload new versions of these applications by merging a commit into master from the [app](../../../apps/asp.net/app) or [web](../../../apps/asp.net/web) directory.
-This will upload your latest app code, compile it into an artifact, then trigger a Packer build with the latest application code.
+Upload new versions by merging a commit into master from the [web](../../../apps/asp.net/web) directory.
+This will upload your latest app code and trigger a Packer build to create a new artifact.

 ## Provision Infrastructure with Terraform